About Us | Contact | Subscribe

 Recorded in Culver City, California on April 29th 1929 featuring George Orendorff and Earl Thompson trumpets, Lawrence Brown trombone, Paul Howard clarinet, tenor sax, & leader, Charlie Lawrence alto sax & arranger, Lloyd Reese clarinet & alto sax, Harvey Brooks piano, Thomas Valentine banjo, Skip Jackson tuba, and Lionel Hampton drums & vocal refrain.

 *"Stuff" - (Stomp) was composed by Harvey O. Brooks.

 Around 1928 Lionel Hampton left Chicago bound for California and once there had little trouble finding employment as a jazz percussionist.
-His first job was with the "Dixieland Blues-Blowers" until he accepted a more lucrative offer from reed-man Paul Howard and his "Quality Serenaders" band.
-In was with this group that Lionel Hampton would make his debut on record and (for the most part) officially launch his professional music career.
+His first job was with the "Dixieland Blues-Blowers" until he accepted a more lucrative offer from reed-man Paul Howard to join his "Quality Serenaders".
+In was with this band that Hampton would make his recorded debut and (for the most part) officially launch his professional music career.

 If you enjoy 20sJazz.com, Please Share us with your Friends.

 For more Hot Jazz videos, click here

 See the complete catalog of

 20's jazz videos